freebayes/freebayes/README.md

 - Set `--use-best-n-alleles 4`: this will reduce the number of alleles that are considered, which will decrease runtime at the cost of sensitivity to lower-frequency alleles at multiallelic loci.
+Calculating site qualities requires O(samples*genotypes) runtime, and the number of genotypes is exponential in ploidy and the number of alleles that are considered, so this is very important when working with high ploidy samples (and also `--pooled-discrete`).

 - Remove `--genotype-qualities`: calculating genotype qualities requires O(samples*genotypes) memory.